 Mitigation Measure BR-10: Mitigation Plan Development.
-In order to prevent potential conflicts between the SDG&E Subregional NCCP/HCP and other conservation plans and land, the applicant will prepare a mitigation plan for the project.
+In order to prevent potential conflicts between the SDG&E Subregional NCCP/HCP and other conservation plans and land, the applicant will prepare and implement a mitigation plan for the project.
+To ensure that the project is consistent with the SDG&E Subregional NCCP/HCP, the applicant will prepare and implement a Mitigation Plan Development for the project.
+The Mitigation Plan Development will:

-• The plan will include a summary of the policies and procedures in the SDG&E Subregional NCCP/HCP that are relevant to other HCPs/NCCPs, conservation plans, and public or private conservation or preserve areas, including but not limited to:

-- Operational protocols used in sensitive habitat areas;
+- Detail a consultation process in accordance with Section 6.2.1 of SDG&E's NCCP/HCP.
+Alternatively, an updated process and timeline can be developed as allowed by both USFWS and CDFW. - Require SDG&E to provide the CPUC with written confirmation from USFWS and CDFW that the consultation process has been carried out to the satisfaction of the agency and are consistent with the SDG&E Subregional NCCP/ HCP. - The plan will iInclude a summary of the policies and procedures in the SDG&E Subregional NCCP/HCP that are relevant to other HCPs/NCCPs, conservation plans, and public or private conservation or preserve areas, including but not limited to: - Operational protocols used in sensitive habitat areas;

-project component; and

-Mitigation for temporary and permanent impacts, including habitat enhancement and mitigation credits;

-Coordination and consultation procedures with the USFWS and CDFW;
+- Mitigation for temporary and permanent impacts, including habitat enhancement and mitigation credits; - Coordination and consultation procedures with the USFWS and CDFW;

-Definition of preserve area according to the SDG&E Subregional NCCP/HCP; Identification and mapping of areas that may qualify as a preserve area within 100 feet of any

-A review of locations where there may be potential conflicts among conservation plans.

-• In order to prevent potential conflicts, SDG&E will coordinate with all relevant jurisdictions, plan participants, and landholders associated with the preserve areas crossed by the project, including but not limited to the City of San Juan Capistrano, City of San Clemente, County of Orange, California Department of Parks and Recreation, Marine Corps Base (MCB) Camp Pendleton, CDFW, and USFWS.

-• The plan will outline how SDG&E will communicate with the relevant jurisdictions, plan participants, and landholders about the project activities in preserve areas.
-A process for resolving inconsistencies between SDG&E's transmission and distribution activities in a preserve area and the mission of the overlapping jurisdiction, conservation plan, or easement will be outlined.

-• This plan will be submitted to the USFWS, CDFW, and CPUC for review and comment no more than six months prior to the start of construction, with the intent to produce a final draft of the plan, approved by the CPUC, no later than two months prior to the start of construction.
+- Definition of preserve area according to the SDG&E Subregional NCCP/HCP; - Identification and mapping of areas that may qualify as a preserve area within 100 feet of any project component; and - A review of locations where there may be potential conflicts among conservation plans. - In order to prevent potential conflicts, SDG&E will coordinate with all relevant jurisdictions, plan participants, and landholders associated with the preserve areas crossed by the project, including but not limited to the City of San Juan Capistrano, City of San Clemente, County of Orange, California Department of Parks and Recreation, Marine Corps Base (MCB) Camp Pendleton, CDFW, and USFWS. - The plan will outline how SDG&E will communicate with the relevant jurisdictions, plan participants, and landholders about the project activities in preserve areas.
+A process for resolving inconsistencies between SDG&E's transmission and distribution activities in a preserve area and the mission of the overlapping jurisdiction, conservation plan, or easement will be outlined. - This plan will be submitted to the USFWS, CDFW, and CPUC for review and commentno more than six months prior to the start of construction, with the intent to produce a final draft of the plan, approved by the CPUC, no laterless than two months prior to the start of construction.
+Implementation of the Mitigation Plan Development, excluding any restoration or other physical habitat improvements that are required as a result of the agency consultation, will be completed prior to the start of construction.